MEDIA76/timetab/README.md

 ### [Download](https://github.com/capachow/timetab/releases/latest/download/timetab.zip)

 > Please note, this extension is not yet published on the Web Store.
-To install, download the latest release, unzip and store it somewhere on your computer, temporarily, put `chrome://extensions` in developer mode, and use 'Load unpacked' to select extension folder.
+To install, download the latest release, unzip and store it somewhere on your computer, temporarily put `chrome://extensions` in developer mode, and then click the 'Load unpacked' button to select extension folder.

 ###### Timetab Preview